typelevel/Laika/docs/basics.md

 implicit val codec:Codec = Codec.UTF8

-This codec will then be used by the `fromFile` and `toFile˚ methods shown in the examples above.
+This codec will then be used by the `fromFile` and `toFile` methods shown in the examples above.

 You can also keep the created transformer instance to reuse it with different